 Summer nights are ablaze with fireworks as locals head to the Okayama Momotaro Festival for street food and dancing.
 Grapes and peaches are in season, and many orchards offer fruit picking.

-Winter dusts the gardens in powdery snow and keen skiers head to Nimi.
 Warm up with a dip in a yuzu-scented bath at Yubara Onsen or join the Naked Man Festival at Saidaiji Temple.